Hanzlah10/SocialAppBackend/README.md

-A socialApp ,some sort of Titter implementation
+A socialApp ,some sort of Twitter implementation